A Real Example of How to Handle an Angry Customer Service Complaint on Social Media

-Earlier this year, Proposify, a SaaS company whose product helps people put together super-polished proposals, got a Tweet from a less-than-pleased customer.
+Early in 2015, Proposify, a SaaS company whose product helps people put together super-polished proposals, got a Tweet from a less-than-pleased customer.

 The customer certainly had a legitimate complaint, and their frustration caused them to package the complaint in a sarcastic Tweet.